00mjk/Python-For-Machine-Learning/Module00/readme.md

 * The exercises are ordered from the easiest to the hardest.
 * Your exercises are going to be evaluated by someone else, so make sure that your variable names and function names are appropriate and civil.
 * Your manual is the internet.
-* You can also ask questions in the dedicated channel in the 42 AI Slack: 42-ai.slack.com.

 ## :point_right: Helper :